 Tip: Show the children how to cut the heart shape.
 If they are struggling, draw the cut line on the paper freehand, or use a template.
 Cut out hearts for very young children.

 Glue hearts to the cards in various designs, using both the cutout and cutaway hearts.
 You can arrange them horizontally or vertically, use multiple hearts, nest hearts, or make any other pleasing arrangement!

 Tip: Trim the outside edges of the cutaway hearts a little bit, and glue them on the cards so that there is a small white border.

+Add a greeting to the front or the back of the card and any decorative touches you like using crayons, markers or colored pencils.
 You can use rubber stamps and paper punches, too, if you have them.
 Even a small hole punch can be used to express your creativity.